Get A Free Legal Consultation

 - Over $10.2 billion recovered for families

 Randy S. Cohn is a shareholder at Simmons Hanly Conroy with over 20 years of legal experience.
 He has been with the firm since 2004.
 Randy supervises a team of attorneys and legal staff who annually litigate more than 50 mesothelioma cases throughout the United States.
-Over the course of his career, Randy and his team have represented hundreds of families and individuals harmed by mesothelioma and secured hundreds of millions in mesothelioma verdicts and settlements on their behalf.
+Over the course of his career, Randy and his team have represented hundreds of families and individuals harmed by mesothelioma and secured hundreds of millions in mesothelioma settlements and verdicts on their behalf.

 One notable case included a $2.86 million verdict in Delaware for the family of a factory worker diagnosed with mesothelioma.
 Michael Galliher lost his battle with mesothelioma after retiring from a 40-year career at a plumbing fixture factory to spend more time with his grandchildren.
 During his day-to-day work, he had used a talc powder to finish the fixtures.